solsson/istio-access-control/README.md

 At this stage the [Debugging Authorization](https://istio.io/help/ops/security/debugging-authorization/) section in Istio docs is a recommended read, in particular [how to access logs](https://istio.io/help/ops/security/debugging-authorization/#ensure-proxies-enforce-policies-correctly).
+For example if you enable debug logging and run `kubectl logs` as described, but with `| grep auth | grep key` instead you can see requests to keycloak.

 ## Summary